 When this happens, there’s no need to panic, as the possible cause of the problem might be something easily fixed without needing the help of a technician.
-Try the following DIY fix for a fireplace that won’t stay lit.
+Try the following DIY fix at home for a fireplace that won’t stay lit.

 Pilot Light Color

-So you’ve checked your pilot light and even reset it, but still, it doesn’t stay lit.
+So you’ve checked your pilot light and even reset it, but still, it wont stay lit.
 This can be an indication that your fireplace thermocouple is either bad or worn out.
-However, if your pilot light is lit but the gas fireplace isn’t, then there’s probably a problem with your thermopile.
+However, if your pilot is lit but the gas fireplace isn’t, then there’s probably a problem with your thermopile.